Vineethay/Vineethay.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing my PhD in the Department of Electrical Communication Engineering at Indian Institute of Science Bangalore under the guidance of Prof.Dr.
+I am currently pursuing PhD in the Department of Electrical Communication Engineering at Indian Institute of Science Bangalore under the guidance of Prof.Dr.
 A. Chockalingam.

 <!--Prior to this, I worked as a Software Engineer at PathPartner Technology, Bangalore for about three years.
 I graduated with a B.Tech in Electrical and Electronics Engineering from NITK Surathkal in 2017.